Beginning with the installation of the Capitol's cornerstone in 1793, the Architect of the Capitol (AOC) established a legacy of sustainability.

 Through a holistic approach, the AOC brings people, systems, programs and practices together in a collaborative process.
 The following are key initiatives toward implementation:

 - Addressing long-term vulnerabilities to the agency's mission, programs and operations.

-This work also extends well beyond the Capitol.
-For example, the United States Botanic Garden (a jurisdiction of the AOC) is a partner in the Sustainable Sites Initiative, an interdisciplinary effort led by the American Society of Landscape Architects, the Lady Bird Johnson Wildflower Center, and the Botanic Garden, to develop the first national guidelines and performance benchmarks for landscapes and gardens.
+The AOC's work also extends well beyond the Capitol Hill.
+For example, the United States Botanic Garden (a jurisdiction of the AOC) is partners with the American Society of Landscape Architects and the Lady Bird Johnson Wildflower Center in the Sustainable Sites Initiative.
+This interdisciplinary effort is developing the first national guidelines and performance benchmarks for landscapes and gardens.

-Fiscal Year 2011 marked the formal establishment of the Sustainability, Energy and Water Conservation Division.
-This Sustainability and Energy Division is responsible for continuing the AOC's sustainability and energy performance initiatives and addressing some of the AOC’s greatest challenges.
-The Division produces an annual Sustainability, Energy and Water Conservation report to inform Congress and the American people of the AOC's progress on meeting its resource efficiency goals as well as Sustainability Plans in four year increments to report on the AOC’s program and initiatives.
+The Sustainability, Energy and Water Conservation Division is responsible for continuing the AOC's sustainability and energy performance initiatives and addressing new challenges.
+The division produces an annual Sustainability, Energy and Water Conservation report to inform Congress and the American people of the AOC's progress on its resource efficiency goals, as well as its sustainable program and initiatives.